foo290/Django-Verify-Email/README.md

     Note: This variable is also used by django.
     ```
 * 2 <b>Redirect directly to login page without stopping at success message page.</b>
-	The user will be directly sent to login page bypassing success page.
+	The user will be directly sent to login page, bypassing the success page.
     ```
     VERIFICATION_SUCCESS_TEMPLATE = None
     ```